XOR97/azhar/README.md

-# harrycresswell.com
+# azharkhan.in

-A Hugo starter project and theme used for [harrycresswell.com](https://harrycresswell.com/).
+A Hugo starter project and theme used for [azharkhan.in](https://azharkhan.in/).

 ## Features